maxvfischer/DIY-arcade/README.md

 ### Download the CAD-file
 The CAD design was created in AutoCAD Fusion 360.
 This was my first experience using any CAD-program, so the design is likely far from optimal and there are probably a lot of possibilities for improvements.
+Note that all the CAD-files are in millimeters.

 [Watch the CAD-file on GitHub's 3D File Viewer](./cad_files/arcade_cabinet.stl)